This post shows you tips for how to stop overspending your budget!

 Every time I receive a direct deposit, money is automatically sent to the credit union and my investment brokerage without me even knowing.

-It doesn’t matter if it’s $20 or $200 a paycheck, always pay yourself first.
+It doesn’t matter if it’s $20 or $200 a paycheck to start, always pay yourself first!

 Use Instacart, Wal-Mart, or any online grocery service near you.
 As you add items, you can watch the bill grow to hit your budget target and substitute where needed!